Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textbf{MQW}---The \TRAx{} detector exploits engineered MQWs as the magnetoplasmonic cavity with tunable ENZ response at THz frequencies.
-Each quantum well consists of a thin layer of GaAs (thickness $d_\text{QW}$) separated by thicker AlGaAs barrier layers (thickness $d_{\text{Barrier}}$), forming periodic 2DEGs with characteristic electron surface density $n_\mathrm{e}$ and scattering time $\tau$.
-The collective electronic response of the 2DEG, occurring on time scales faster than the axion coherence time~\cite{kono_picosecond_1999}, may be described by the Drude model, from which a frequency- and magnetic field-dependent electric permittivity tensor may be obtained~\cite{kelly_physics_1985, baer_two-dimensional_2015}.
-When subjected to an external magnetic field $\boldsymbol{B}$, cyclotron resonance allows for multiple polarized ENZ points in the permittivity tensor $\varepsilon$ within the relevant axion mass window; see~\fref{qwcrperm} in Appendix.
+\textit{MQW}---The \SQWARE{} detector concept exploits well-characterized engineered MQWs, such as a GaAs/AlGaAs system with ultrahigh mobility formed from molecular beam epitaxy (MBE), a well-developed and high-quality fabrication method, to create a magnetoplasmonic cavity with sharp, tunable ENZ response at the frequency of interest.
+Each quantum well consists of a thin layer of a doped degenerate semiconductor (thickness $d_\text{QW}$) separated by thicker insulating dielectric barrier layers (thickness $d_{\text{Barrier}}$), forming periodic 2DEGs with characteristic electron surface density $n_\mathrm{e}$ and scattering time $\tau$ that is directly proportional to the material's intrinsic mobility $\mu_\mathrm{e} = e \tau / m^*$, both determined by currently achievable values in high-quality (ultrahigh-moblity) systems. $n_\mathrm{e}$ is set by an atomically thin silicon doping layer providing electrons to the nearby quantum well, while $\tau$ is governed by impurities (which are on the order $10^{13}$\,cm$^{-3}$ in high-quality samples) and thermal phonons~\cite{manfra_molecular_2014}.
+Cryogenic temperatures ($T = 0.3$\,K) are necessary to ensure negligible thermal noise as well as long scattering times, which results in lower loss and a stronger, sharper resonance.
+The collective electronic response of a 2DEG, which can occur on timescales faster than the axion coherence time~\cite{kono_picosecond_1999}, may be described by the Drude model, from which a frequency and magnetic field dependent electric permittivity tensor may be obtained~\cite{kelly_physics_1985, baer_two-dimensional_2015}.
+When subjected to an external magnetic field $\boldsymbol{B}$, cyclotron resonance allows for multiple polarized ENZ points in the permittivity tensor $\varepsilon$ within the relevant axion mass window.

 The key tuning parameter is the cyclotron frequency, $\omega_\mathrm{c} = eB_\perp/m^*$, where $B_\perp = |\boldsymbol{B}| \cos\theta$ is the magnetic field component normal to the quantum well surface, $e$ is the electron charge, and $m^*$ is the effective electron mass~\cite{sze_physics_2021}.
-The independent chiral components of the permittivity tensor, cyclotron-resonance-inactive (CRI) and cyclotron-resonance-active (CRA), are normal to the stacking direction and respond uniquely to $B_\perp$.
-In \TRAx{}, the CRI component is considered for detection as it exhibits a sharp ENZ resonance with minimal loss, while the CRA mode is strongly damped by absorption near resonance; see~\sref{sub:cyclotron} in Appendix.
-The CRI permittivity in the quantum well is given by~\cite{hilton_cyclotron_2012, li_vacuum_2018}
+The independent chiral components of the permittivity tensor, cyclotron resonance inactive (CRI) and cyclotron resonance active (CRA), are normal to the stacking direction and respond uniquely to $B_\perp$.
+Typically, the CRI component is most relevant for detection as it exhibits a sharper ENZ resonance with minimal loss, while the CRA mode is strongly damped by absorption represented by a large imaginary permittivity near resonance.
+The CRI permittivity in the quantum well is given by~\cite{hilton_cyclotron_2012, li_vacuum_2018} (see Sec.~I~C in SM~\cite{supplement})